antaldaniel/old_music_dataobservatory_eu/content/publication/welsh_live_music_industry_2011/index.md

 publication_types = ["4"]

 # Abstract and optional shortened version.
-abstract = "This report outlines the emergence of private and public sector support for the music industries in Wales since the pandemic commenced; examines the advice given to the music industries concerning roadmaps out of the pandemic; reviews the industry and academic research that has emerged since the pandemic started and finally, compares Welsh Government support packages tonations in other parts of the world."
+abstract = "This report is the result of a grant application awarded by The Welsh Music Foundation, who were given the money by The Welsh Assembly Government.
+Its purpose was to investigate pertinent issues of the live music industry that resonate within Wales.
+Research methodology included the implementation of an online questionnaire targeted toward the Welsh music industry, closely followed by a range of face to face interviews with key industry personnel."

-abstract_short = "This report outlines private and public sector support, advice given for the music industries in Wales since the Covid-19 pandemic commenced and reviews the industry and academic research."
+abstract_short = "This report investigates the pertinent issues of the live music industry that resonate within Wales."

 # Is this a featured publication? (true/false)
-featured = true
+featured = false

 # Projects (optional).
 projects = ["music-reports"]